 The term refers to the criterion stipulated by Commission Regulation (EU) No 651/2014, as amended.
 For the purposes of this scheme, the results of the project are deemed to be widely disseminated if this is done in at least three Member States or contracting parties to the EEA Agreement through conferences, publication, open access repositories, or free or open-source software.

 1.2 Call Process and Snapshot

 Timeline

-The Call process consists of two (2), separate and consecutive stages as per flow charts below:
+The Call process consists of one stage as per flow chart below: